 As you can see I didn’t get everything level, even though I used a level….LOL.
 I know, only me would do that!
 So to fix the gaps you see here I just used a bead of white caulk and presto, mistakes were gone!

 The last step was to add clothes!
 We went to IKEA to get these white containers.
-They have several sizes and they have lids which are super helpful for stacking.
+They have several sizes and they have lids that are super helpful for stacking.

 Erin added some washi tape as a label for what is in each container.